kubernetes/website/content/en/docs/concepts/security/overview.md

 {{< /note >}}

 {{< figure src="/images/docs/4c.png" title="The 4C's of Cloud Native Security" >}}
-<br/><br/><br/>

-As you can see from the above figure of increasingly smaller areas of focus that each one of of the 4C's depend on the security of the squares in which they fit.
+As you can see from the above figure, each one of the 4C's depend on the security of the squares in which they fit.
 It is nearly impossibly to safeguard against poor security standards in Cloud, Containers, and Code by only addressing security at the code level.
 However, when these areas are dealt with appropriately, then adding security to your code augments an already strong base.
-Each of areas of focus will now be described in more detail below.
+These areas of concern will now be described in more detail below.

 ## Cloud

-In many ways, the Cloud (or Co-Located Servers, or Corporate Datacenter) is the [trusted computing base](https://en.wikipedia.org/wiki/Trusted_computing_base) of a Kubernetes cluster.
+In many ways, the Cloud (or co-located servers, or the corporate datacenter) is the [trusted computing base](https://en.wikipedia.org/wiki/Trusted_computing_base) of a Kubernetes cluster.
 If these components themselves are vulnerable (or configured in a vulnerable way) then there's no real way to guarantee the security of any components built on top of this base.
-Each cloud provider has numerous security recommendations they make to their customers on how to run workloads securely in their environment.
-It is out of the scope of this article to give recommendations on cloud security since every cloud provider and workload is different.
-We will however provide links to some of the popular cloud providers' own documentation for security as well as give general guidance for securing the infrastructure that makes up a Kubernetes cluster.
+Each cloud provider has extensive security recommendations they make to their customers on how to run workloads securely in their environment.
+It is out of the scope of this guide to give recommendations on cloud security since every cloud provider and workload is different.
+Here are some links to some of the popular cloud providers' documentation for security as well as give general guidance for securing the infrastructure that makes up a Kubernetes cluster.